Skip to main content

 3 mentions Positive Neutral Negative

-The monetization is widely criticized as a blatant cash grab, with excessive advertising detracting from the experience.
-Most users recommend avoiding it for now despite potential future improvements.
+The monetization is widely viewed as a cash grab, with heavy advertising that detracts from the experience; most users recommend avoiding it for now.

 • “Avoid this cash grab for now but might be worth it in the far distant future.”